Aventus-Network-Services/documentation/README.md

 # Aventus Network Documentation

-This repo contains all technical documentation for the Aventus Network, and associated products.
+This repo contains all technical user documentation for the Aventus Network, and associated products.

 ## Aventus Network